-For the mid-term paper, you should write a "thank you" letter to someone who has made substantial contributions to historical and/or contemporary Asian American movements.
+For the mid-term paper, you should write a "thank you" letter to someone who has made substantial contributions to social justice in higher education.
 It could include, but is not limited to, the following:

-- An Asian American leader involved in the 20th century movements for free speech, Ethnic Studies, or another aspect of higher education that shapes your current opportunities and experiences. - Someone who has been a leader for Asian American Studies. - A scholar who produced academic work on Asian American communities that inspired you to advocate with these communities. - Former Asian American student activists who fought to ensure you would be able to thrive at the university. - Current Asian American student activists who are fighting for social justice causes. - An Asian American community organization that is advocating social justice for any or all communities.
+- Someone involved in the 20th century movements for free speech, Ethnic Studies, or another aspect of higher education that shapes your current opportunities and experiences. - Someone who has been a leader for Ethnic Studies or equity efforts in higher education or at UCSD specifically. - A teacher who you have had in another class who profoundly impacted your experience and fostered your commitment to social justice. - A scholar who wrote academic work that inspired you to be more interested in social justice. - Former student activists who fought to ensure you would be able to thrive at the university. - Current student activists who are fighting for social justice causes. - A community-based organization that is advocating social justice in your community.